 The use of microcredit to fund wireless networks does pose one constraint.
 Usually, microcredit involves very small sums of money.
 Unfortunately, because a large amount of capital is needed to purchase the initial equipment for wireless network set up, sometimes a microcredit loan is not sufficient.

-However, there have been many other successful applications of microcredit that have brought technology and its value to the developing world.
+However, there have been many successful applications of microcredit that have brought technology to communities.
 An example includes the story of village phone operators.
 These entrepreneurs use their microcredit loans to purchase mobile phones and phone credits.

 They then rent the use of their mobile phones to community members on a per-call basis and earn enough money to repay their debt and make a profit for themselves and their families.

 Another mechanism for getting funding to start a wireless network is angel funding.
 Angel investors are normally wealthy individuals that provide capital for business start-up in exchange for a high rate of return on their investment.

 Because the ventures in which they invest are start ups and, therefore, often high risk, angel investors tend to expect different things in addition to their return.

-Many expect a board position and maybe a role in the organization.
+Many expect a Board position and maybe a role in the organisation.

 Some angels want to have a stake in the company, while others prefer shares in the company that can be easily redeemable at face value, thus providing a clear exit for the investor.

 To protect their investments, angels frequently ask the businesses not to make certain key decisions without their approval.
 Because of the high risk involved in developing markets, it is often challenging to find angel investors to help setup a wireless network, but not impossible.

 The best way to find potential investors is through your social network and through research online.

-Evaluate the Strengths and Weaknesses of the Internal Situation
+Evaluate the strengths and weaknesses of the internal situation

 A network is only as good as the people who work and operate it.

 The team you put in place can mean the difference between success and failure.

-That is why it is important to reflect about your team's qualifications and skills, including those of staff and volunteers, in comparison to the competencies needed for a wireless project.
+That is why it is important to reflect on your team's qualifications and skills, including those of staff and volunteers, in comparison to the competencies needed for a wireless project.

 First, make a list of all the competencies needed to run a wireless project successfully.
 Capacity areas should include technology, human resources, accounting, marketing, sales, negotiation, legal, and operations, among others.
 Afterwards, identify local resources to fulfill these skills.
-Map your team's skills sets to the competencies needed, and identify key gaps.
+Map your team's skill sets to the competencies needed, and identify key gaps.
 One tool often used to assist with this self-evaluation is an analysis of strengths, weaknesses, opportunities and threats, called SWOT.

 To conduct this analysis, specify your internal strengths and weaknesses, and elaborate upon the external opportunities and threats in your community.
 It is important to be realistic and honest about what you do well and what you are lacking.

-Be sure to distinguish between where your organization is at the beginning of this endeavor from where it could be in the future.
-Your strengths and weaknesses allow you to evaluate your capacities internally and better understand what your organization can do, as well as its limits.
+Be sure to distinguish between where your organisation is at the beginning of this endeavour from where it could be in the future.
+Your strengths and weaknesses allow you to evaluate your capacities internally and better understand what your organisation can do, as well as its limits.

 By understanding your strengths and weaknesses and comparing them to those of your competitors, you can determine your competitive advantages in the market.
 You can also note the areas where you can improve.
-Opportunities and threats are external, which enable you to analyze real world conditions and how these conditions influence your network.
+Opportunities and threats are external, which enable you to analyse real world conditions and how these conditions influence your network.